theccalderon/theccalderon.github.io/_drafts/2019-11-17-scrapping-shots-basketball-reference.md

 ## Datasets<a name="datasets"></a>

-This scraper has already been executed for each season starting in 2000 and the datasets are publicly available (I did a little bit of software engineering on the original datasets) at:
+This scraper has already been executed for each season starting in 2000 and the datasets are publicly available (I did a little bit of feature engineering on the original datasets) at:
 * [2000-2001](https://nba-shot-charts.s3.amazonaws.com/shots-2000.tgz)
 * [2001-2002](https://nba-shot-charts.s3.amazonaws.com/shots-2001.tgz)
 * [2002-2003](https://nba-shot-charts.s3.amazonaws.com/shots-2002.tgz)